l2iterative/profiler0/README.md

 Both timers are designed to be minimalistic, in that we want them not to incur too many cycles.
 This is a significant improvement from previous approach that uses
 `eprintln!("{}", env::get_cycle_count());` in the guest, which would by itself create a lot of cycles and affect the calculation.

+## Limitations

+Note that a profiler only sees memory writes, but not memory reads.
+Therefore, the profiler can only recognizes "dirty pages" and estimates the page unloading cost.
+This is problematic because it misses all the page loading overhead.

+Another limitation is that all the cycles that occur when a new segment starts would be counted toward the first instruction immediately after it.
+To avoid confusion, the profiler tries to highlight such situations for the developers.

+We do not have a way to solve this problem at the moment, unless the profiler runs a VM alongside---in other words, if you want a very precise record of page loading and page unloading, consider using GDB with the RISC-Zero-specific GDB stub: https://github.com/l2research/gdb0.
+This GDB stub provides commands to ask for cycles.

 ## License

 Please refer to [LICENSE](./LICENSE).